 Acetaminophen is an internal analgesic available in over-the-counter (OTC) medicines that temporarily relieve minor aches and pains and reduce fevers.
-Acetaminophen is also available in prescription medicines combined with other ingredients, and on some prescription labels it may be abbreviated as APAP.
-It will never be abbreviated and will always say acetaminophen on Drug Facts labels.
+It is also available in prescription medicines combined with other ingredients.

-Acetaminophen can be the only ingredient in oral pain relievers and fever reducers or it can be found in medicines that contain more than one active ingredient to treat migraines.
-Acetaminophen can also be found in medicines that treat occasional sleeplessness, the multiple symptoms of the common cold, and symptoms associated with menstruation.
+Acetaminophen can be the only ingredient in oral pain relievers and fever reducers, or it can be found in medicines that contain more than one active ingredient to treat migraines.
+Additionally, acetaminophen can be found in medicines that treat occasional sleeplessness, the multiple symptoms of the common cold, and symptoms associated with menstruation.
 For individuals who cannot take an oral medicine, acetaminophen is available in single-ingredient rectal suppositories.

 - You are currently using another medicine containing an internal analgesic active ingredient (e.g., aspirin, magnesium salicylate, naproxen sodium, ibuprofen, and ketoprofen).